IHS Markit Ltd. (INFO) Downgrade Issued by Wall Street Gurus

 INFO’s Market Performance

-INFO stocks went up by 3.08% for the week, with a monthly jump of 8.44% and a quarterly performance of 20.67%, while its annual performance rate touched 67.88%.
-The volatility ratio for the week stands at 1.65% while the volatility levels for the past 30 days are set at 1.41% for IHS Markit Ltd..
-The simple moving average for the period of the last 20 days is 4.98% for INFO stocks with a simple moving average of 23.82% for the last 200 days.
+INFO stocks went down by -4.34% for the week, with a monthly jump of 2.23% and a quarterly performance of 14.69%, while its annual performance rate touched 54.87%.
+The volatility ratio for the week stands at 1.63% while the volatility levels for the past 30 days are set at 1.43% for IHS Markit Ltd..
+The simple moving average for the period of the last 20 days is -1.28% for INFO stocks with a simple moving average of 17.51% for the last 200 days.

 Analysts’ Opinion of INFO